matn7/CS-Notes/src/main/java/deployment/README.md

 ### Docker Images

 - An Image defines a Docker Container:
-    - Similar in concept to a snapshot of a VM.
+    - Similar in a concept to a snapshot of a VM.
     - Or a class vs an instance of the class.
 - Images are immutable:
     - Once built, the files making up an image do not change.